 Running WRFDA requires a Fortran 90 compiler.
-We have currently tested the WRFDA on the following platforms: IBM (XLF), SGI Altix (INTEL), PC/Linux (PGI, INTEL, GFORTRAN), and Apple (G95/PGI).
+We have tested the WRFDA on the following platforms: IBM (XLF), SGI Altix (INTEL), PC/Linux (PGI, INTEL, GFORTRAN), and Apple (G95/PGI).
 Please let us know if this does not meet your requirements, and we will attempt to add other machines to our list of supported architectures, as resources allow.
-Although we are interested to hear about your experiences on modifying compile options, we do not yet recommend making changes to the configure file used to compile WRFDA.
+Although we are interested in hearing about your experiences in modifying compiler options, we do not recommend making changes to the configure file used to compile WRFDA.